Clapham/Panorama Integrated Traffic Management Plan

 A Project Working Group will be formed to assist the development of the Traffic Management Plan.
 It is anticipated that this group will meet twice during the development of the Traffic Management Plan.
 The Project Working Group will be made up of 4-6 community representatives, Ward Councillors, Council technical staff and GHD consultants.
 You can nominate to be part of this group by submitting a written application (see details below).

 There will be two community workshops for interested members of the community to raise issues, consider options and priorities for road treatments.
-The first workshop will held as follows:
+The first workshop was held as follows:

 Date: Wednesday 6 March 2013